The Bad Seed (1985 film): Plot

 Rachel Penmark is a young girl who is upset at not winning a penmanship medal at school, having lost to her classmate Mark Daigler.
 During a school trip to the beach, Rachel tries to get Mark to give her the medal, he refuses and she chases him onto a fishing pier.

-Teacher Alice Fern, notices Mark is missing during a roll call.
+Teacher Alice Fern notices Mark is missing during a roll call.
 They organize into search teams to look for him.
 When he is found, unsuccessful attempts are made to revive him on the shore near the pier, and the death is ruled as an accidental drowning.

-Rachel's mother, Christine Penmark, is discussing all of the deaths Rachel has seen with neighbors Monica and Emory Breedlove.
-Rachel saw the TV news reports about her father's death.
-Christine recalls the death of a neighbor, Mrs. Post, who adored Rachel, in an accidental fall down some stairs.
+Rachel's mother, Christine Penmark, is discussing all of the deaths Rachel has seen with neighbors Monica and Emory Breedlove, such as TV news reports about her own father's death.
+Christine recalls the death of a neighbor, Mrs. Post, who adored Rachel; Mrs. Post had accidentally fallen down the stairs.
 Christine worries when Rachel appears to be unaffected by Mark's death.
 Monica and Emory assure her that this is normal because children have a defense mechanism to process these things.

-Christine asks Emory about a book he is writing about a female serial killer.
-Emory mentions a name and case of a serial killer, Bessie Danker, that Christine's father, Richard Bravo, worked on years earlier and the name seems to resonate with Christine.
-Rachel is outside playing when the maintenance man, Leroy Jessup, mentions that she does not seem sorry about Mark's death, to which she replies, "Why should I feel sorry?
+Christine asks Emory about a book he is writing about female serial killers.
+Emory mentions the name and case of serial killer, Bessie Danker; Christine's father, Richard Bravo, had worked on the story years earlier, and the name seems to resonate with her.
+Rachel is outside playing when the maintenance man, Leroy Jessup, teases Rachael that she does not seem sorry about Mark's death, to which she replies: "Why should I feel sorry?
 He's the one that's dead."

-Christine goes to meet with Ms. Fern to discuss something important.
-Ms. Fern says that Rachel may finish out the remainder of the current school term, but that she will not be welcomed back next semester to The Fern Academy due to concerns about her behavior.
-Ms. Fern says others witnessed Rachel arguing with Mark, and that he was last seen running from her.
-Rachel denied this, and Ms. Fern thinks Rachel deliberately lied.
+Christine goes to meet with Ms. Fern, of the Fern Academy, to discuss something important.
+Ms. Fern says that Rachel may finish out the remainder of the current school term, but that she will not be welcomed back next semester due to concerns about her behavior.
+Ms. Fern says that others witnessed Rachel arguing with Mark and that he was last seen running from her.
+Rachel denies this, and Ms. Fern thinks Rachel is deliberately lying.
 Ms. Fern says the penmanship medal was missing.
 Rachel insists she did not take the medal, but admits she lied to Ms. Fern because she did not want to be blamed.

 When they get home, Mark's parents, Rita and Fred Daigler, are waiting to talk with them.
-Rita knows Rachel was the last person to see Mark alive and she is looking for the medal.
-Rachel goes out to play and Christine invites The Daiglers to come inside for coffee.
-Rita is desperate to find the medal, because of the significance to Mark that winning it was.
+Rita knows Rachel was the last person to see Mark alive, and she is looking for the medal.
+Rachel goes out to play, and Christine invites the Daiglers inside for coffee.
+Rita is desperate to find the medal because of how much it meant to Mark that he won it.
 Christine apologizes, but is adamant that she and Rachel do not know where it is.
 As the Daiglers leave, Rita mentions the bruises on Mark's body.